Hanro50/GMLL/README.md

 If your launcher is installed onto a drive which in of itself is not formated as NTFS, but your launcher tells GMLL to generate it's files on a partition that is formated as NTFS.
 It _should_ work.
 A shortcut to the user's AppData folder is "%appdata%\\\<name of your launcher\>".
 Just incase...

+The reason why GMLL only works on NTFS on windows is due to it making use of junctions, whereas on Linux and Mac GMLL will use symlinks instead.
+While they behave funtionally the same for our purposes, junctions are a filesystem specific feature that only works on NTFS.
+While Windows also supports symlinks, you require administrator privilidges to create them.

 # Initialization
 The library relies on a collection core files that are dynamically downloaded from the internet to function.
 GMLL thus has two states it can be within.
 Initialized and uninitialized.
 GMLL will refuse to launch minecraft if it is not properly initialized.